Financial-Times/engineering-progression/site/pages/faq.md

 No, competencies are not weighted.
 No competency is more important than any other for an engineer's progression.

+## Does work outside of my contracted hours contribute?

+No engineer is expected to work outside of their contracted hours to meet any of the competencies.
+There may well be activities (e.g. support rota calls, tech talks) that provide evidence, but all of the competencies can be evidenced within working hours.

 ## Who is in charge of maintaining the competencies?

 A group of engineers from across Product &amp; Technology.
 See [The Engineering Progression Working Group docs](/docs/working-group/), or check the [GitHub team](https://github.com/orgs/Financial-Times/teams/engineering-progression-working-group/members) for individual members.